-Pro No. 1: You skip the stress and avoid decision burnout
+Pro No. 1: You’ll avoid stress and decision burnout

 Con No. 1: Your parents may not love it

-Though viewpoints surrounding eloping are evolving, your parents may not be quite there.
-Leah Weinberg, owner and creative director of Color Pop Events, says the immediate families of each partner usually want to witness this important milestone and celebrate it with their children.
+Though viewpoints on eloping are evolving, your parents may not be there quite yet.
+Leah Weinberg, owner of Color Pop Events based in New York City, says the immediate families of each partner usually want to witness the marriage milestone and celebrate it with their children.

-If you decide to go the solo route, be prepared for backlash from your folks, she warns.
-You can start by having a candid conversation about your wishes.
-Explain your reasons, remind them you care about them, and ask for their support.
-You can soften the impact by making plans to memorialize the event with them, such as setting up a family photoshoot or planning a special dinner celebration.
+If you decide to elope, be prepared for backlash from your folks, she warns.
+You can help prevent a negative reaction by having a candid conversation about your wishes.
+Explain your reasons, remind your loved ones that you care about them, and ask for their support.
+You can soften the impact by making separate plans with them, such as setting up a family photoshoot or hosting a special dinner celebration.

-As Weinberg puts it, those who choose to elope are in a favorable stance to negotiate.
-This is especially true if you want to have a super-short engagement.
-“Since couples traditionally book farther out, if a venue or vendor has your date open, say, four months from now, they will probably be open to talking about price,” Weinberg continues.
+“Since couples traditionally book farther out, if a venue or vendor has your date open, say, four months from now, they will probably be open to talking about price,” she says.
 “They realize that they will probably not have another opportunity to book that date on such notice and that’s money they otherwise wouldn’t be getting.”

 Con No. 2: Your friends might have questions

-Pro No. 3: You get to skip family politics
+Pro No. 3: You’ll get to skip family politics

-Con No. 3: You miss out on tradition
+Con No. 3: You’ll miss out on tradition

-You’ve watched dozens of friends go through the wedding planning process, and it doesn’t sound appealing to duplicate their day.
-Though that’s normal, founder of The Wedding Academy, Kylie Carlson encourages brides and grooms to think about the traditions that may matter to you.
+You’ve watched friends or siblings go through the planning process, and it doesn’t sound appealing to duplicate their wedding day.
+Though that’s normal, Kylie Carlson, CEO of global wedding industry training resources The Wedding Academy and Wedding CEO Club, encourages brides and grooms to think about the aspects of a traditional wedding that may matter to them.

-“If you elope, you may not be able to get ready with a wedding party, walk down the aisle, have a first dance, toss your bouquet, cut the cake, and so on,” she explains.
-When you look back, you may feel sad you skipped these elements, so be candid with yourself and your partner before taking the route.
+“If you elope, you may not be able to get ready with a wedding party, walk down the aisle, have a first dance, toss your bouquet, cut the cake, and so on,” she says.

 The happy medium

 One popular way to pull off this part-wedding, part-elopement is to choose a hard-to-reach location.
-Because couples know not everyone will make the long journey, they are able to appease their circle with an invite, while knowing the ultimate guest list will remain small, Angelini says.
+Because couples know not everyone will make the long journey, they’re able to appease their circle with an invite while knowing the ultimate guest list will remain small, according to Angelini.

 Questions To Ask Before You Decide To Elope

-If you’re thinking that eloping might be right for you, here are some discussion questions to help get you and your partner on the same page.
+If you’re thinking that an elopement might be right for your situation, here are some discussion questions to help you and your partner get on the same page.

 What do you both really want?

-When making your choice as a couple, set aside social media expectations, wedding magazines, and outside opinions.
-Whether it’s a private sunset ceremony on Kauai, the third floor of city hall next weekend, the park where you had your first date, or in your own backyard, only you know what you really want.
+When making your decision as a couple, set aside social media expectations, wedding magazines, and outside opinions.
+Whether it’s a private sunset ceremony on a beach, the third floor of city hall next weekend, the park where you had your first date, or in your own backyard, only you two know what you really want.

-Maybe you want to wear formal wedding attire, while your partner would be more comfortable in something more casual.
-Perhaps you would like your parents to be in attendance, while your soon-to-be-spouse doesn’t want to invite their family.
-Every relationship varies, and each of you has a different background.
-But when you’re discussing the possibility of eloping, make sure to share your reservations and be considerate of your partner’s concerns, Dr. Thomas urges.
+Maybe you want to wear formal wedding attire while your partner would be more comfortable in something more casual.
+Perhaps you would like your parents to be in attendance, but your spouse-to-be doesn’t want to invite their family members.
+Every relationship is different, and you’ll each have a unique background.
+So, when you’re discussing the possibility of eloping, Thomas says to share your reservations and be considerate of your partner’s concerns.

 The Bottom Line on Eloping